+The physical meeting was organized by GGI and MEC in Trichy for improved cookstoves.
 The invited stakeholders included representatives from NGOs, development agencies, and businesses working in issues of sustainable development, household-level clean energy, microfinance, and gender among low income populations in India.
+Additionally, video conferencing was also organized through which customers and other stakeholders from other parts of the country.